-The substrate is then treated to H3.2, using the revolutionary wood treatment technology called MicroPro® (MCA).
-MicroPro® (MCA), MicroPro® (MCA), MicroPro® (MCA), MicroPro® (MCA), Preservative system protects wood products from insects, termites and fungal decay and is manufactured by Koppers Performance Chemicals.
-The preservative contains a mixture of microPro® treatment system is a water-borne, copper-based biocide preservative system with four Environmental Certifications.
+The substrate is then treated to H3.2, using the revolutionary wood treatment technology called MicroPro[®] (MCA).
+MicroPro[®] (MCA), Micronized Copper Azole (MCA) preservative system protects wood products from insects, termites and fungal decay and is manufactured by Koppers Performance Chemicals.
+The preservative contains a mixture of micronised copper carbonate (copper) and tebuconazole (azole).
+The MicroPro[®] treatment system is a water-borne, copper-based biocide preservative system with four Environmental Certifications.